-Irony: The book on extraterrestrial life the kids buy in town claimed that prospective alien invaders would likely be physically small, as their superior intelligence would make up for it, would use advanced technology to subjugate humanity, and would probably be vegetarians.
-The actual alien invaders were easily over 7 feet tall, physically strong, and agile (and were obviously not smart enough to realize that attacking a planet and beings made mostly of the one substance that could kill them would be a bad idea), used biological weapons in hand-to-hand combat, and were strongly implied to be carnivores, harvesting humans for food.
+Irony: The book on extraterrestrial life the kids buy in town claimed that prospective alien invaders would likely be physically small and weak, as their superior intelligence would make up for it, would use advanced technology to subjugate humanity, and would probably be vegetarians.
+The actual alien invaders were easily over 7 feet tall, physically strong, and agile (and were obviously not smart enough to realize that attacking a planet and beings made mostly of the one substance that could kill them would be a bad idea), used biological weapons in hand-to-hand combat, and were implied to be carnivores or at least omnivores, based on their muscular builds and the original script suggesting they were harvesting humans for food.

 Jump Scare: A few.
 Examples include the Brazilian news report, Graham seeing an alien on his roof, and the scene where Graham spots an alien's leg sticking out of his crops.

 Never Trust a Trailer: The films trailers made the film look more like a full out alien invasion/horror movie.
 While there are certainly elements of that, the actual film is more a story about regaining faith with the aliens being used as a plot device.

 Nothing Is Scarier: A glorious example of the third type.
 Graham is looking at a darkened field with a flashlight.
 There's nothing there.
 Then the alien's leg moves.